MBODM/golang-error-chains-solution/README.md

 func (e *CustomError) Error() string {
 	if e.Err != nil {
-		// This is the way, most golib stuff wraps the error messages: return e.Msg + ": " + e.Err.Error()
+		// This is the way, how most golib stuff wraps the error messages: return e.Msg + ": " + e.Err.Error()
 	}
 	return e.Msg